 George Clooney and Danny DeVito having a Nespresso while shooting a movie in a Hollywood studio.
 Most amusing and entertaining.

-This commercial unites two Academy Award winners: George Clooney and French actor Jean Dujardin.
+This commercial brings together two Academy Award winners: George Clooney and French actor Jean Dujardin.

 How about George Clooney and Matt Damon together, not in Ocean’s Eleven (2001) or its sequels, but having a Nespresso.

 Penelope Cruz also did Nespresso commercials.
 This one is hilarious.

 And finally, if you’ve made it this far, how about a long-forgotten Diet Coke commercial from 1992, with Elton John, co-starring Humphrey Bogart and James Cagney?